Daughter of Ferrix

 "Daughter of Ferrix" is the eleventh episode of the first season of the American streaming television series Andor, based on Star Wars created by George Lucas.
 It was written by Tony Gilroy and directed by Benjamin Caron.

 The episode stars Diego Luna as Cassian Andor, who reprises his role from the Star Wars spinoff film, Rogue One (2016).
-Toby Haynes was hired in September 2020 after a production delay due the COVID-19 pandemic, and Gilroy joined the series as showrunner in early 2019, replacing Stephen Schiff.
+Toby Haynes was hired in September 2020 after a production delay due to the COVID-19 pandemic, and Gilroy joined the series as showrunner in early 2019, replacing Stephen Schiff.
 Both executive produce alongside Luna and Kathleen Kennedy.

 "Daughter of Ferrix" was released on Disney+ on November 16, 2022.